Old English: Dialects

 Just as Modern English is not monolithic, Old English varied according to place.
-Despite the diversity of language of the Germanic-speaking migrants who established Old English in England and southeastern Scotland, it is possible to reconstruct proto-Old English as a fairly unitary language.
-For the most part, the differences between the attested regional dialects of Old English developed within England and southeastern Scotland, rather than on the Mainland of Europe.
-Although from the tenth century Old English writing from all regions tended to conform to a written standard based on Late West Saxon, in speech Old English continued to exhibit much local and regional variation, which remained in Middle English and to some extent Modern English dialects.
+Despite the diversity of language among the Germanic-speaking migrants who established Old English in England and southeastern Scotland, it is possible to reconstruct proto-Old English as a fairly unitary language.
+For the most part the differences between the attested regional dialects of Old English developed within England and southeastern Scotland, rather than on the mainland of Europe.
+Although dating from the 10th century, Old English writing from all regions tended to conform to a written standard based on Late West Saxon, in speech Old English continued to exhibit much local and regional variation, which remained in Middle English and to some extent Modern English dialects.

 The four main dialectal forms of Old English were Mercian, Northumbrian, Kentish, and West Saxon.
 Mercian and Northumbrian are together referred to as Anglian.
-In terms of geography the Northumbrian region lay north of the Humber River; the Mercian lay north of the Thames and south of the Humber River; West Saxon lay south and southwest of the Thames; and the smallest, Kentish region lay southeast of the Thames, a small corner of England.
+In terms of geography the Northumbrian region lay north of the Humber River; the Mercian lay north of the Thames and south of the Humber River; West Saxon lay south and southwest of the Thames; and the Kentish region lay southeast of the Thames in a small corner of England.
 The Kentish region, settled by the Jutes from Jutland, has the scantest literary remains.
 The term West Saxon actually is represented by two different dialects: Early West Saxon and Late West Saxon.
-Hogg has suggested that these two dialects would be more appropriately named Alfredian Saxon and Æthelwoldian Saxon, respectively, so that the naive reader would not assume that they are chronologically related.
+Hogg has suggested that these dialects would be more appropriately named Alfredian Saxon and Æthelwoldian Saxon, respectively, so that the naive reader would not assume that they are chronologically related.

-Each of these four dialects was associated with an independent kingdom on the islands.
-Of these, Northumbria south of the Tyne, and most of Mercia, were overrun by the Vikings during the 9th century.
-The portion of Mercia that was successfully defended, and all of Kent, were then integrated into Wessex under Alfred the Great.
+Each of these four dialects was associated with an independent kingdom on the island.
+Of these, Northumbria south of the Tyne and most of Mercia were overrun by the Vikings during the 9th century.
+The portion of Mercia that was successfully defended and all of Kent were then integrated into Wessex under Alfred the Great.

-From that time on, the West Saxon dialect (then in the form now known as Early West Saxon) became standardised as the language of government, and as the basis for the many works of literature and religious materials produced or translated from Latin in that period.
+From that time on, the West Saxon dialect (then in the form now known as Early West Saxon) became standardised as the language of government and as the basis for the many works of literature and religious materials produced or translated from Latin in that period.